 - Use the brake to get to the desired lower speed.
 Press SET- down and release the accelerator pedal.
-The vehicle will now cruise at the lower speed. - Press and hold SET- down until the desired lower speed is reached, then release it.

-To decrease the vehicle speed in smaller increments, press SETdown briefly.
-For each press, the vehicle speed decreases to the next 5 km/h (1 mph) mark on the speedometer.
+The vehicle will now cruise at the lower speed. - Press and hold SET- down until the desired lower speed is reached, then release it. - To decrease the vehicle speed in smaller increments, press SETdown to the first detent.
+For each press, the vehicle goes about 1 km/h (1 mph) slower. - To decrease the vehicle speed in larger increments, press SET- down to the second detent.
+For each press, the vehicle speed decreases to the next 5 km/h (5 mph) mark on the speedometer.

 The speedometer reading can be displayed in either English or metric units.
-See Instrument Cluster \Rightarrow 106.
+See Instrument Cluster ⇔ 115.
 The increment value used depends on the units displayed.